MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-variance.md

  If the actual cost changes, for example, because you post an item charge on a later date, then the variance is updated accordingly.

 > [!NOTE]
->  Revaluation does not affect the variance calculation, because revaluation only changes the inventory value.
+>  Revaluation does not affect the variance calculation, because revaluation only changes the stock value.

 ## <a name="example"></a>Example
  The following example illustrates how variance is calculated for purchased items.
 It is based on the following scenario: